 The moving coil galvanometer is a highly sensitive instrument due to which it can be used to detect the presence of current in any given circuit.
-If a galvanometer is a connected in a Wheatstone’s bridge circuit, pointer in the galvanometer shows null deflection, i.e no current flows through the device.
+If a galvanometer is connected in a Wheatstone’s bridge circuit, the pointer in the galvanometer shows null deflection, i.e., no current flows through the device.
 The pointer deflects to the left or right depending on the direction of the current.

 A galvanometer is converted into an ammeter by connecting it in parallel with a low resistance called shunt resistance.
 Suitable shunt resistance is chosen depending on the range of the ammeter.